 Colin Firth – Kingsman: The Secret Service

-Stop me if you’ve heard this one before; Mr. Darcy walks into a pub, and no one else leaves in a conscious state.
-Such is the jaw-dropping, cracking and snapping result displayed in Kingsman: The Secret Service courtesy of another great piece of work from the minds of Matthew Vaughn and Mark Millar, and the pristine punches thrown by Colin bloody Firth in an incredible turn for the (comic) books.
+Stop me if you’ve heard this one before; Mr Darcy walks into a pub, and no one else leaves in a conscious state.
+Such is jaw-dropping, cracking and snapping result displayed in Kingsman: The Secret Service courtesy of another great piece of work from the minds of Matthew Vaughn and Mark Millar, and the pristine punches thrown by Colin bloody Firth in an incredible turn for the (comic) books.

 After a slight dry spot post-Oscar win for A King’s Speech, Firth took the daring role of Harry Hart and became one of 2015’s greatest heroes in the process.
-On paper it seemed almost farcical to think that the man who stole Bridget Jones’ heart was going to be Her Majesty’s most lethal weapon, but Firth brought the familiar bravado and unquestionable Britishness that only he could deliver and cracked some skulls in the process.
+On paper, it seemed almost farcical to think that the man who stole Bridget Jones’ heart was going to be Her Majesty’s most lethal weapon, but Firth brought the familiar bravado and unquestionable Britishness that only he could deliver and cracked some skulls in the process.
 Proving that manners really do maketh man and fitting the role like a freshly cut suit complete with Oxfords (not Brogues), we don’t care how he comes back in Kingsman 2, just do it or the pug gets it.
+Kidding.

 Robert Downey Jr. – Iron Man